Kayseri: Economy

 Kayseri received notable public investments in the 1920s and 1930s.
-Sumer Textiles and Kayseri Tayyare Fabrikasi (an aeroplane manufacturer) were set up here in the post -Republican Era with the help of German and particularly Russian experts.
-The latter manufactured the first aircraft "made in Turkey" in the 1940s.
+Sümer Fabric Factory and Kayseri Tayyare Fabrikası (English: Kayseri Aeroplane Factory) were set up here in the Republican Era with the help of German and particularly Russian experts.
+The latter manufactured the first aircraft made in Turkey in the 1940s.
 After the 1950s, the city suffered from a decrease in the amount of public investment.
 It was, however, during the same years that Kayseri businessmen and merchants transformed themselves into rural capitalists.
-Members of families such as Sabancı, Has, Dedeman, Hattat, Kurmel, Özyeğin, Karamanlargil and Özilhan started out as small-scale merchants in Kayseri before becoming prominent actors in the Turkish economy.
+Members of Turkish business families such as Sabancı, Has, Dedeman, Hattat, Kurmel, Özyeğin and Özilhan started out as small-scale merchants in Kayseri before becoming prominent actors in the Turkish economy.
 Despite setting up their headquarters in cities such as Istanbul and Adana, they often returned to Kayseri to invest.

 Thanks to the economic liberalisation policies introduced in the 1980s, a new wave of merchants and industrialists from Kayseri joined their predecessors.
 Most of these new industrialists choose Kayseri as a base of their operations.
 As a consequence of better infrastructure, the city has achieved remarkable industrial growth since 2000, causing it to be described as one of Turkey's Anatolian Tigers.

 The pace of growth of the city was so fast that in 2004 the city applied to the Guinness Book of World Records for the most new manufacturing industries started in a single day: 139 factories.
 Kayseri also has emerged as one of the most successful furniture-making hub in Turkey earned more than a billion dollars in export revenues in 2007.
 Its environment is regarded as especially favourable for small and medium enterprises.